Summer Reading

 Mr. Hansen: The Crucible, by Arthur Miller

-Ms. Hansen: This American Life Podcast
+Ms. Hansen: The Shadow of the Wind, Carlos Ruiz Zafón and This American Life Podcast

 Mr. Person: Continental Divide, Alex Myers